claude

 FAQ

-How many tasks can I chain together?
+How many tasks can I chain?

-What happens if a task in the middle fails?
+What if a middle task fails?

-Can tasks run in parallel, or only sequentially?
+Can tasks run in parallel?

-Is Task Chaining only for coding tasks?
+Is Task Chaining only for coding?

 While announced for Claude Code, the pattern works for any sequential workflow: research, data analysis, content creation, or business process automation.
 The key is defining atomic tasks with clear criteria.